 “If you learn to use it right, the adversity, it will buy you a ticket to a place you couldn’t have gone any other way.” – Virginia Basketball head coach, Tony Bennett

-Watching March Madness I was struck by what it can teach those of us willing to pay attention and see beyond the game.
+Watching March Madness, I was struck by what it can teach us to pay attention and see beyond the game.
 I’m not speaking of the ability to shoot a free-throw or how to dunk in spectacular fashion, I’m talking about the grit, determination and emotional intelligence it takes to become a champion.

-After falling to defeat in historical fashion in last year’s first round, this number one ranked Virginia Cavaliers Men’s Basketball team could have crumbled.
+After falling to defeat in historical fashion in last year’s first round, the number one ranked Virginia Cavaliers Men’s Basketball team could have crumbled.
 Being on the wrong side of history could have been the defining factor in the fall of a giant.
-However, with the leadership of their coach, Tony Bennett, they instead decided to call upon their internal strength and drive to rally and focus on proving that they were bigger than that one game.
+However, with the leadership of their coach, Tony Bennett, they instead called upon their internal strength and drive to rally and focus on proving that they are bigger than that one game.

-Falling and having the determination to get back up is a critical skill in business, but sometimes a blow of epic proportions is enough to keep even the strongest down.
+Falling, and having the determination to get back up, is a critical skill in business.
+However, sometimes a blow of epic proportions is enough to keep even the strongest down.
 Understanding and nurturing your emotional intelligence is a critical skill that so many ignore.
 But at what cost?